htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - Fixed a bug in DAGMan where `SUBMIT-DESCRIPTION` statements were incorrectly logging duplicate description warnings.
   :jira:`511`

-- Fixed a bug in the Windows MSI installer where installation would only succeed at the default location of ``C:\Condor``.
-  :jira:`543`

 - Add the libltdl library to the HTCondor tarball.
 This library was inadvertently omitted when streamlining the build process in version 8.9.12.